 These benefits work in tandem with one another by lowering potential losses.
 It does so by eliminating the step of you putting any funds into channels that would otherwise yield a low return on investment.

-Three Of The Most Popular Attribution Models
+Most Popular Attribution Models

 First-touch attribution, or first-click attribution, calculates the return on investment for the first link that a visitor follows through on making a sale.
 It takes into account what nurtured and gave awareness to the lead.
 In fact, 100% percent of the credit will go to that link.
 This is because there were no other succeeding searches on from that point onward.
 If the link was on Facebook, Instagram, or search engines, then that entity will receive full credit for having been where the conversion happened.
 If you are a brand that has built up enough trust with its consumer base, you will most likely come across conversions that have yet to go through the sales funnel.
 In that regard, this attribution does not recognize anyone who has started to funnel through other aspects of the website.